kaylaTill/cloneTube/README.md

 ## Technologies
 - Tested with Jest and Enzyme
 - Developed with React and Webpack
-- Uses vanilla CSS with Components
+- Styled with vanilla CSS

 ## Thank's for watching! ;)